goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/troubleshoot_installation.md

 # Troubleshooting Harbor Installation

-## Harbor Doesn't Start or Functions Incorrectly
+The following sections help you to solve problems when installing Harbor.

-Harbor Doesn't Start or Functions Incorrectly
+## Harbor Does Not Start or Functions Incorrectly

-When Harbor does not function correctly, run the following commands to find out if all of Harbor's containers in **UP** status:
+If Harbor does not start or functions incorrectly, run the following command to check whether all of Harbor's containers are in the `Up` state.

 ```
-    $ sudo docker-compose ps
+sudo docker-compose ps
         Name                     Command               State                    Ports
   -----------------------------------------------------------------------------------------------------------------------------
   harbor-core         /harbor/start.sh                 Up